 Privacy and anonymity are great buzzwords in the online age.
-They drive clicks, boost sales and have an irresistible ethical-rebellious twist that makes them both things worth fighting for - "we value your privacy", every ultra-nosey webpage you visit will say.
-And then proceed to show you two hundred default-enabled switches to toggle manually, with an evil grin.
+They drive clicks, boost sales and have an irresistible ethical-rebellious twist that makes them both things worth fighting for.
+We value your privacy", every ultra-nosey webpage you visit will say.
+And then proceed to explain how they really need to sell your data to hundreds of shady companies.

-The thing is, the two concepts are tremendously different on the inside.
+The thing is, these two concepts are tremendously different.
 The GDPR legal corpus targets privacy, but certainly not anonymity.
 The TOR project, ironically born as a US defense project, promises both by fuzzing your data and using custom-tailored extensions in their own Browser, which are thought to contemporarily anonymize users and disable trackers unless you willingly unmask your identity through the navigation.
 Bitcoin and other cryptos, on the other hand, is fully anonymous, but not "private" in itself, since transactions are tracked by design.
 Purism, the famous Librem5 maker, reveals a SIM card that promises anonymity, yet not necessarily "privacy" from a purely technical point of view.

 A definition of online privacy and anonymity is difficult to state, given the fluidity of the two concepts.
 In how I perceive those, however, a "lossy approximation" could be as easy as the following.
 Privacy is respected when whatever you do online is kept exclusively between you and your interlocutor, be it a website, a person or whatever else.
 That means, not potentially spied in the middle (so encrypted), not sold or visible to any third party (including possibly, in case of interpersonal communication, the platform itself!) and not gathered, stored and tracked in a sequence, as happens with most analytics services, just to build a personalized profile out of your activities and preferences.